 In addition to meeting the food stamp income guidelines, your family must also have a limited amount of resources.
 These limited resources may include:

-Essentially any household can meet the food stamp qualifications if the members reside together and meet the income requirements.
+A household can meet the food stamp qualifications if the members residing together meet the income requirements.
 As such, members of a household do not necessarily need to be related to one another in order to qualify.
+Generally, a household is considered any people who live together and share food costs.

 It is important to understand that you must maintain your food stamps eligibility in Kansas in order to continue receiving these benefits.
 Your eligibility will be reviewed periodically, meaning that you may lose your benefits if any of your qualifications have changed.
 For example, an increase in your household income may disqualify you.
 The recertification process is similar to the reviewing procedures in place for initial applications.